 Combourg, an austere medieval fortress

-Combourg is located in the north of Brittany.
+Combourg is located in Northern Brittany.

 The Seigneury belonged to Riwallon's descendants until 1097.

 Various aristocratic Breton families owned it in the centuries that followed.

 One of them, the Coetquen, had the Seigneury established as a County in 1575.

 The old fortress of Combourg was modified during the 13th, 14th and 15th centuries.

 However, it has to this day retained its austere architecture.

 It therefore consists of four turreted buildings laid out around a central courtyard.